20 Shades of Brown Hair and How to Pick the Best for Your Skin Tone

 So you don’t want to dye your hair entirely, but still want a bigger change that subtle highlights give?
 Chunky highlights may be the best option!
 A look like this lightens your color without having the upkeep of fully dyeing your hair.

 14. Golden Brown Balayage

-Balayage is still one of the most popular highlighting technique.
-It includes hand painting sections of your hair starting right around the mid-shaft.
-This is a great way if you want a low maintenance, blended, lighter look.
+Balayage is still one of the most popular highlighting techniques.
+It includes hand-painting sections of your hair starting right around the mid-shaft.
+This is a great way if you want a low-maintenance, blended, lighter look.

 15. Chocolate Brown Hair